apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery-storage.md

 It is seen as an improvement over the REST API, and bulk data `extract` jobs for accessing BigQuery-managed table data, but doesn't offer any functionality around managing BigQuery resources.
 Further information at the official [Google Cloud documentation website](https://cloud.google.com/bigquery/docs/reference/storage).

 This connector communicates to the BigQuery Storage API via the gRPC protocol.
-The integration between Akka Stream and gRPC is handled by the
+The integration between Apache Pekko Stream and gRPC is handled by the
-@extref:[Akka gRPC library](akka-grpc:/).
+@extref:[Apache Pekko gRPC library](akka-grpc:/).
 Currently, this connector only supports returning each row as an Avro GenericRecord.

 @@project-info{ projectId="google-cloud-bigquery-storage" }

 ## Artifacts

-Akka gRPC uses Akka Discovery internally.
-Make sure to add Akka Discovery with the same Akka version that the application uses.
+Apache Pekko gRPC uses Apache Pekko Discovery internally.
+Make sure to add Apache Pekko Discovery with the same Apache Pekko version that the application uses.

 @@dependency [sbt,Maven,Gradle] {
   group=org.apache.pekko